 To understand these systems, let us define a jump process $q: [0,\infty)\mapsto\mathbb{Q}$ that we will refer to as the \emph{discrete} state. $\mathbb{Q}$ is a (typically finite) discrete set that amasses all the possible values of $q(t)$.
 Next, we let $\boldsymbol{x}: [0,\infty)\mapsto\mathbb{R}^n$ denote a stochastic process with piecewise continuous sample paths that we will call the \emph{continuous} state.
 An SHS is defined by a Stochastic Differential Equation (\textbf{SDE})

 a family of $L$ discrete transition/reset maps

 and a family of $L$ transition intensities/rates

 where $\boldsymbol{n}$ denotes a $k$-vector of independent Brownian motion processes.
-In essence, the continuous process $\boldsymbol{x}(t)$ evolves according to the SDE reported in (\ref{SDEeq}).
+In other words, each component $n_i$ for $i=1,\ldots,k$ has the following characteristics \begin{itemize} \item $n_i(0)=0$ \item $n_i$ has independent increments: for every $t>0$, the future increments $n_i(t+u)-n_i(t), u\geq0$, are independent of the past values $n_i(s), s\leq t$. \item $n_i$ has Gaussian increments: $n_i(t+u)-n_i(t)$ is normally distributed with mean $0$ and variance $u$ \item $n_i(t)$ is continuous in $t$ \end{itemize} In essence, the continuous process $\boldsymbol{x}(t)$ evolves according to the SDE reported in (\ref{SDEeq}).
 When a transition $l$ takes place, the corresponding reset map $\boldsymbol{\phi}_l(q^-,\boldsymbol{x}^-,t)$ is applied and the system continues evolving according to (\ref{SDEeq}), but starting from the new system state $(q,\boldsymbol{x})=\boldsymbol{\phi}_l(q^-,\boldsymbol{x}^-,t)$.
+Note that $(q^-,\boldsymbol{x}^-)$ denote both the discrete state and continuous state of the system just before the transition takes place.
 Finally, to understand the transition rates, let us consider an elementary interval $(t,t+dt]$ and suppose that the system is in state $(q,\boldsymbol{x})$.
 Then, the probability of transition $l$ to take place is simply $\lambda_l(q,\boldsymbol{x},t)dt$.
-Evidently, the above SHS is general and can encompass a large variety of systems.
-In the next section, we adapt it to the age framework and focus on a specific class of transition rates and reset maps.
+As can be seen, the SHS is quite a versatile modeling tool that can be used to represent a large variety of systems.
+In the next section, we will adapt it to the AoI framework in status updates systems.